A Strategic Partnership

 Education offerings are expected to expand as part of the merger, with access to a broader range of classes, speakers, and professional development opportunities.
 Education will occur in a variety of venues, both north and south of the water, as well as in virtual and hybrid delivery.

 The budget for the merged associations reflects the need to maintain two regionalized awards programs to account for production variances across the entire marketplace.
+Amanda Walsh, who will serve as the President-elect in 2027 will be managing the Peninsula awards process with selected committee members and staff.
+The CoaVAR staff will sell all sponsorships for both gala locations.

 Committees will likely be restructured to reflect the larger organization, providing more opportunities for member involvement.
 It is anticipated that most committees will have strong representation from both areas and may include co-chairs (one from each area) for the initial phase of the merger.